Testspieler09/focus_timer/README.md

 ## Current features

 - basic features (pause, reset, continue timer)
-- update the screen if window was resized (manually)
+- update the screen if window was resized (should work automatically but just in case one can do it manually)
     - STILL TRY TO NOT RESIZE THE WINDOW WHILE IT'S EXECUTING, AS IT WON'T ALWAYS WORK AND MAY CAUSE PROBLEMS
 - support for own alert sounds